BariqDev/easygenerator-task/readme.md

 ## Notes

 - Logging is enabled via **NestJS Logger**.
+- to check logger **podman or docker desktop** and check backend service.

 - Passwords are hashed using **bcrypt**.

 - JWT is used to protect routes.

 - **Swagger** will be used to document all API endpoints